everactive/network-manager/docs/configuring-cellular-connections.md

   Bearers  |          paths: 'none'
 ```

 In this case we can see that the SIM has PIN enabled and state is ‘locked’.
-To enter the PIN, we need not now the SIM number id, which in this case is 0 (it is the number at the end of /org/freedesktop/ModemManager1/SIM/0).
+To enter the PIN, we need to know the SIM number id, which in this case is 0 (it is the number at the end of /org/freedesktop/ModemManager1/SIM/0).
 Knowing that we can send the PIN with:

 ```
 $ modem-manager.mmcli -i 0 --pin=<PIN>